anthonyle1/ai201-project1-unofficial-guide-starter/README.md

 I don't have enough information on that.
 The provided documents only mention a few specific dorms, such as Yulee Hall and Keys, but do not provide a comprehensive list of all available on-campus dorms at the University of Florida.

 **Root cause (tied to a specific pipeline stage):**
 Questions was fairly specific.
 Poor chunking so data that includes all of the relevant dorms on campus are split between individual pages.
 There isn't anywhere in the data that had all of the possible dorms on campus in one area.
+The output also exists in part to the guardrails written into the prompt given to the Groq client.

 **What you would change to fix it:**

-Add the chunk manually through adding a JSON file with all of the relevant dorms on campus.
-Increase chunk size and increase the amount of chunks given to the LLM.
+I would add another document which listed all of the relevant dorms on campus in a more central chunk.
+Then I would add the chunk to the ChromaDB vector database.
+Other options include increasing the chunk size and increase the amount of chunks retrived then given to the LLM.

 ---